 Do you see why?
 Ahh, people are using it in their URL!

 Although the above value is not large in this sample, the number can slowly creep up to you if you are segmenting more channels that others have used in their URL, whether it be a sub-domain or within the domain itself.

 **TIP: If you’re working on with a huge chunk of data and you run this Advanced Segment, you most likely will run it via “fast access mode”.
 To avoid this, you can go into your Traffic Sources report, paste your REGEX into your inline filter at the bottom (top for V5), and voila!
 You’ve escaped the fast access creeper (note: the inline filter for V5 is not set to REGEX initially and you would need to click on the Advanced link next to the text box to select it).

 I hope this helps clean the data up a bit!
-Let me know if you would write the regular expressions differently, I’d be curious to know.This entry was posted in Social Media and tagged regex, social media.
+Let me know if you would write the regular expressions differently, I’d be curious to know.This entry was posted in Technology, Social Media and tagged regex, social media.
 Bookmark the permalink.